The Birth of the PAF

 It’s also the closest Gibson come to recreating their perfect PAF pickups from the 1950s.
 With a mellower sounding Alnico III magnet and smooth rounded tones on offer.
-It’s quite simply ‘that’ Gibson sound that you probably have in your heard made famous by guys like Jimmy Page, Slash and so many others.
+It’s quite simply ‘that’ Gibson sound that you probably have in your head made famous by guys like Jimmy Page, Slash and so many others.

-The Burstbucker Pro pickups enhance the vintage edge of the standard Gibson Burstbucker by swapping out the Alnico II pickups for the hotter, more modern Alnico V magnets instead.
+Burstbucker Pro pickups enhance the vintage edge of the standard Gibson Burstbucker by swapping out the Alnico II pickups for the hotter, more modern Alnico V magnets instead.

 Gibson Burstbucker series

 Yes, they’ve got a mellow tone but when really pushed under high gain they drive and attack beautifully.
 It’s easily one of the most popular and widely used pickups that Gibson make.
-There are also a few different versions all differing according to their output.
+There are also a few different versions all differing according to output.
 They’ve got fantastic high-frequency definition but aren’t spiky or pokey sounding.

 Gibson 57 Classic Pickup

 The 57 Classic pickup is very similar to the original PAF specs, however, the coils are evenly wound to give them a rich, balanced tonal output that the original winding machines could not achieve.
 They still have that vintage sweetness that you might expect but with a bit more balance and even distribution over the EQ spectrum.

 You’ll see the 57 Classic pickups in SGs and Les Pauls as well as some hollow body guitars.
 They’re versatile and simple but offer consistently great guitar tones.

 This is probably the most recently designed pickup on this list and has been heavily implemented by Gibson in a lot of their hollow body guitars.